mdaskalov/homebridge-dreambox/README.md

 `ref` - Channel reference as in the bouquet file

 `updateInterval` - (optional) Interval in miliseconds to poll the dreambox channel and power state.
 Set to 0 (default) to disable.

+`offWhenUnreachable` - (optional) Assume that the device is turned off when not reachable.

 `mqttTopic`(optional) - MQTT device topic used to synchronise the power state and current channel with your device.
 Topics used: `<mqttTopic>/state/power` and `<mqttTopic>/state/channel`.
 Example accepted messages: